TC-Gaming/-TC-Gaming-API/citydriving-statistics-api/statistics-api.md

 ## Users Online

 The users online API gives you basic details of all users who are online on a [TC] CityDriving server.
-To request only the users on a specific server, see: [Users Online by Server](#users-online-by-server).

 **ENDPOINT:** `/citydriving/stats/online`